 Priests administer the Sacrament of Penance, or confession, in many languages, permitting most pilgrims to complete the indulgence attached to the pilgrimage upon satisfying the other canonical conditions.

-I am proud to announce that I am now the co-chair of the Atlanta Metropolitan Area Chapter for American Pilgrims (AMACAP).
-We just had our first Meet and Greet at Mary, Our Queen Catholic Church in Norcross and it was a huge success!
+I was proud to announce that I was the co-chair of the Atlanta Metropolitan Area Chapter for American Pilgrims (AMACAP).
+(However, this is no longer the case as I never walked the Camino due to illness).
+We had had our first Meet and Greet at Mary, Our Queen Catholic Church in Norcross and it was a huge success!
 The honorary Vice Consulate of Spain, Mr. Ignacio Taboada was in attendance cooking up his famous Paella and serving up Spanish Wine.